Shwe Kokko: Criminal activities

 As Cambodia intensified its crackdown on illegal online gambling in 2019, Chinese crime syndicates and casino operators have expanded their presence in Myanmar's peripheral border areas.

 As of May 2022, 1,225 Chinese nationals were legally residing in Shwe Kokko, and thousands of illegal Chinese workers migrated to the village for work.
 Shwe Kokko is the destination of many Asian human trafficking victims, from countries such as Thailand, Cambodia, Laos, Malaysia, Hong Kong, Taiwan, India and Philippines, who have been forced to work in Shwe Kokko in online scam operations run by Chinese crime syndicates, lured by the prospect of romance and well-paying jobs.
 In September 2022, over 300 Indian nationals were reported to be held hostage in Shwe Kokko.

 Since the Karen BGF cut ties with the Tatmadaw and rebranded itself to the Karen National Army, many of these centers clamped down on abusive working conditions under the threat of a potential crackdown from anti-Junta forces.
 However, the scamming workforce and targets expanded to speakers of English and other languages.
 Stricter security measures largely impede blackmailed workers from escaping, with rescued East African victims alluding to slave-like conditions.
 Rescued East African victims interviewed in Addis Ababa, explained that underperformers were punished.
 Tens of thousands of Chinese continued to work in the area, but the workforce became increasingly multinational.

 In February 2025, following pressure from Chinese officials, Thailand cut cross-border power transmission from Thailand to Myanmar as well as exports of fuel supplies.
-In response, the armed groups controlling border areas in Myanmar where online crime sites are located staged a series of raids on these site, and over the following months removed thousands of people and handed them to Thai authorities.
+In response, the armed groups controlling border areas in Myanmar where online crime sites are located staged a series of raids on these sites, and over the following months removed thousands of people and handed them to Thai authorities.
 From Thailand they were processed and repatriated to their home countries.
 According to data published by the United Nations Office on Drugs and Crime, people of over two dozen nationalities were swept up in these raids and deported.
 Many alleged they were trafficked and subject to violence in the scam parks.

-The expansion of the Yatai New City is an extreme manifestation of the growth of organized crime groups in the region involved in casinos, online gambling and fraud, and other ilicit industries.
-Speaking on this trend, the United Nations Office on Drugs and Crime noted: “The most visible example is Myanmar, where organized crime groups collaborate extensively with militias and armed groups that operate in the country’s lawless border regions.
+The expansion of the Yatai New City is an extreme manifestation of the growth of organized crime groups in the region involved in casinos, online gambling and fraud, and other illicit industries.
+Speaking on this trend, the United Nations Office on Drugs and Crime noted: "The most visible example is Myanmar, where organized crime groups collaborate extensively with militias and armed groups that operate in the country's lawless border regions.
 The money from transnational crime directly undermines peace and stability.
-Open conflict or not, the challenge to the rule of law in each is real and growing.”
+Open conflict or not, the challenge to the rule of law in each is real and growing."